 Pip Morrison Landscape Designs

-Admired for his sensitive, thoughtful approach to design and expertise in historic development of old gardens, Pip Morrison is currently working on the master planning of the gardens at Auckland Castle in Co Durham, including the 18th-century formal pleasure grounds.
-He is also designing a tranquil wild garden for the Maggie’s Centre in Oxford and a variety of both contemporary and historic private gardens.
+Admired for his sensitive, thoughtful approach to design and expertise in the development of historic gardens, Pip Morrison is currently working on the master planning of the gardens at Auckland Castle, Co Durham, including the 18th-century formal pleasure grounds.

 07817 736360; email@example.com

 Specialising in contemporary gardens in historic landscapes, this practice undertakes both public and private projects, such as listed Youngsbury House in Hertfordshire, which is set in a Capability Brown landscape.
 The winner of six Gold medals at the RHS Chelsea Flower Show, Robert Myers will return this year with a new show garden.